Severe obesity is increasingly recognized as a serious medical problem.

 According to the Centers for Disease Control and Prevention (CDC), during the past 20 years, there has been a dramatic increase in obesity in the United States and rates remain high.
 More than one-third of U.S. adults (35.7%) and approximately 17% (or 12.5 million) of children and adolescents aged 2-19 years are obese.

-At St. Rose Dominican Hospitals-Rose de Lima Campus, Dr. Thomas Umbach is providing bariatric, or gastric bypass, surgery.
+At Dignity Health-St. Rose Dominican, Rose de Lima Campus, doctors are providing bariatric or gastric bypass, surgery.
 Gastric bypass surgery can be a successful solution for seriously overweight individuals who are more than 100 pounds above their medically recommended weight.
 Many such individuals have health risk factors associated with serious obesity including high blood pressure, heart problems, diabetes, shortness of breath, depression , back and joint pain.

 Gastric bypass is considered major surgery.
 It reduces the stomach from the size of a large grapefruit to the size of a golf ball in order to decrease the amount of food the stomach can hold.
 At the same time, the small intestine is reconfigured so food bypasses the first and second segment of the intestines, reducing the number of calories that the body can absorb.